 The European Union is committed to continue its support for those in needs across Nepal.
-In 2017, the European Commission allocated €4 million in humanitarian assistance to the country, bringing the total humanitarian funding in Nepal to €101 million since 2001.
-Out of the 2017 funding, €3 million was committed to initiatives focusing on mitigating the risks of natural disasters and enhancing the disaster preparedness capacities of vulnerable populations.
+In 2018, the EU allocated €2 million in humanitarian assistance to the country, bringing the total humanitarian funding in Nepal to €103 million since 2001.
+The funding is committed to initiatives focusing on mitigating the risks of natural disasters and enhancing the disaster preparedness capacities of vulnerable populations.
 Key priorities included: strengthening the emergency response capacity of the medical community and networks to cope with mass casualty events and serious outbreak disease incidents; promoting disaster preparedness activities and action plans in the education sector; and increasing preparedness and response capacities of communities in rural and urban areas.
-In addition, the funds also contributed to the improvement of the preparedness and response capacities of the government of Nepal towards a timely, effectively and targeted response in the aftermath of emergencies.
+In addition, the funds also contributed to the improvement of the preparedness and response capacities of the government of Nepal towards a timely, effective and targeted response in the aftermath of emergencies.

 To ensure that essential humanitarian assistance will continue to be delivered to the earthquake victims, the EU provided a total of €2.4 million to support relief operations in 2016 and 2017.
 This funding focused on a “Build Back Better” approach to shelter reconstruction through the building of “model houses” that are most resilient to earthquakes.
 Overall, the European Commission contributed close to €150 million in humanitarian aid to the earthquake victims, including funds for early recovery and rehabilitation.
-More information on the response to the 2015 earthquake can be found in the Nepal earthquake factsheet.

 During Nepal’s internal conflict, and up until 2011, EU humanitarian actions totalling €35 million supported thousands of conflict-affected people, especially in rural areas, by providing healthcare in addition to water and sanitation facilities.
 The EU also assisted refugees from Bhutan for more than ten years until 2016.
-To date, the total aid funding to Nepal exceeds €101 million since 2001, including over €24 million allocated to disaster preparedness and risk reduction activities.
+To date, the total aid funding to Nepal exceeds €103 million since 2001, including over €26 million allocated to disaster preparedness and risk reduction activities.